-We took the R10 to a number of different ranges where it also struggled to pick the ball up in different light conditions.
-During the day it was fine, but when we tested during dusk and into darkness, we saw some of the readings warped and clearly inaccurate.
 Where we had most fun with the R10 was in a golf net, using real golf balls with plenty of space.
 Here, the R10 Approach was accurate, fast and gave us great feedback on our game.
 If you have a net in your back garden, or perhaps a home studio set up without a launch monitor, we think the R10 Approach is a fantastic option here.

 We used two of the main features on the R10 Approach during our testing: Driving Range and Home Tee Hero.
 Driving range does what is says on the tin and allows you to go through your entire bag while the device tracks each shot.
 It will then log every shot and provide you with averages of each club.
 If you don't already have a clear idea about how far you hit each club, this feature makes it easy and clear to gain a deeper understanding of your game.
 There's also the option to record your swing and watch it back at a later date.
 This is where the phone handle comes in as it straps to your bag to record the swing - yet another useful layer of the functionality on the R10 Approach.

 The Home Tee Hero feature is one that makes this product stand out from other portable launch monitors on the market.
-This feature is effectively a golf simulator (opens in new tab), allowing you to play over 42,000 preloaded golf courses worldwide.
+This feature is effectively a golf simulator, allowing you to play over 42,000 preloaded golf courses worldwide.
 We played our home course - Fulford Heath Golf Club - and were impressed with accurate is was to real life.
 The display and graphics on course have a more arcade style to them, but we found this charming.
 Think Wii Sports Golf but you're hitting real golf balls.
 In short, it's a lot of fun and makes practice more focused at the range or in a golf net and will complete any home studio set up you many already have.

 Home Tee Hero does require a monthly subscription, but this is a model we're all used to now.
 Indeed, the £7.99 a month matches that of many TV subscription services and, like any subscription you take out, it's only worth the money depending on how much you use it and, for me, this represents decent value if you use it often.
 You're not locked into any contract and if you don't want it for a month you simply cancel the subscription as the Approach R10 still offers loads of functionality on its own through the Driving Range mode.